 The HA may deny assistance for an applicant or terminate assistance for a participant because of the family's action or failure to act.
-An applicant who was previously a participant in the Housing Choice Voucher (HCV) program and whose assistance was terminated by any Housing Authority may not receive HCV assistance for a minimum of five (5) years (24 CFR 982.552 (c)(1)(iii)).
+The HA has determined that an applicant who was previously a participant in the Housing Choice Voucher (HCV) program and whose assistance was terminated by any Housing Authority may not receive HCV assistance for a minimum of five (5) years.
 This applies to all members of the previously assisted household, not just those who were adult members at the time of termination.
+For members who were minors at the time of termination, or as a reasonable accommodation for persons with disabilities, the HA may allow participation if the member was not involved in the action that led to the termination.- The HA will consider all relevant circumstances such as the seriousness of the case, the extent of participation or culpability of individual family members, mitigating circumstances related to the disability of a family member, and the effects of denial or termination of assistance on other family members who were not involved in the action or failure to act.
+If the termination was due to fraud, the applicant/participant is ineligible for a lifetime.
+This applies to all members of the previously assisted household, not just those who were adult members at the time of termination.
 For members who were minors at the time of termination, or as a reasonable accommodation for persons with disabilities, the HA may allow participation if the member was not involved in the action that led to the termination.
-The HA will consider all relevant circumstances such as the seriousness of the case, the extent of participation or culpability of individual family members, mitigating circumstances related to the disability of a family member, and the effects of denial or termination of assistance on other family members who were not involved in the action or failure to act.
-If the termination was due to fraud, the applicant is ineligible for a lifetime.